Frequently Asked Questions

 When a "kink" or high tension is found in the track, the track is taken out of service, repaired, and then put back in service.
 That is why there are times that we are limited to one track during the summer as repairs are made.

 What are flood restrictions and why are they necessary?

 Railroads have crevices in the ballast (the rocks that support the tracks).
 When an increased amount of rain occurs, water gets into the track bed and can cause washouts.
-As a result, our host railroads issue periodic flood restrictions: Norfolk Southern requires trains to operate no more than 20 mph.
-CSX limits the maximum speed to 40 mph.
+As a result, our host railroads issue periodic flood restrictions.
 Both railroads institute these restrictions to ensure passenger safety.

 Why do Norfolk Southern and CSX have different policies?

 The short answer is that each railroad operates efficient and safe.
 Railroading is an inexact science and many challenges faced are met in different, but equally effective, ways.
 The approach to track restrictions in different kinds of weather is one of those challenges.
 The difference in heat policies is due to CSX having a lot more train traffic on their tracks than Norfolk Southern.
 This means they have more friction related heat (from the trains themselves).
 As a result, they have more speed restrictions to compensate for this additional heat related factor.